Jay and Karen: Partners in Everything - Working Together to Make an Impact

 Then, not long ago, we were invited to speak to a group of artists showing at a juried Judaica show about the joys and pitfalls of being in retail.
 Of great surprise to us, speaking to the artists, walking though the displays, and just feeling the exciting buzz, had a quite unexpected side effect and impact on us.
 It made us realize that we have retail in our blood and, notwithstanding the wonderful work we have both been doing in the nonprofit world, that we want to get back in.

 Building a new and beautiful flagship gallery, one worthy of the art work and functional creations it will host, was sometimes fun and exciting, other times daunting and overwhelming, equal parts amazing and frustrating, usually all at the same time!
 We brought in the amazing architectural design team of Ruth Bushko and Linda Dishner, two of the most talented, creative, and easy to work with women that we know.
 They listen.
 They respect timelines and budgets.
-They come to your home when you are babysitting your 18 month old granddaughter, don't want to leave her, but have to make snap decisions!
 Most important, they are not afraid to challenge what they perceive to be mistakes even as they listen.

 And listen they did.
 They listened to what we wanted to do, the community we hoped to create, and the respect and love we have for the work that we display.
 They brought in a great team: a carpenter, a painter, and an electrician.
 We laughed, we argued, we bantered, and we got it done.
 The result: a major overhaul of the space.
 New ceilings, new floor design, new lights, new shelves, new counter, new - new everything.

-The flagship gallery, located in the heart of Mount Kisco, is a sophisticated, sleek and clean space, the perfect home for our goods for the soul.
+The flagship gallery remains alive in our hearts -- the perfect home for our goods for the soul.

 The Aesthetic Sense Then -- And NOW!